image

 Students must submit a thesis acceptable to the department on a subject related to their area of specialization.

-Students must pass a written comprehensive examination.
 Students must pass the English Department M.A.
-French examination or a test administered by the Department of Modern Languages and Literatures or they must pass a foreign language course acceptable to the deputy chairperson.
+French or Spanish examination or a test administered by the Department of Modern Languages and Literatures or they must pass a foreign language course acceptable to the deputy chairperson.
 The foreign language requirement may be waived for a native speaker with permission of the English graduate deputy.

-Courses in the English Department offered toward the degree must be 700-level courses.
+Courses in the English Department offered toward the degree must be 7000-level courses.